Activity driver definition

 Examples of Activity Drivers

-Examples of activity drivers are as follows:
+Examples of a number of common activity drivers are noted below: